fabrizio-m/fcmp-competition/ec-divisors-contest/ec-divisors-contest-src/notes.md

 - Now, the lines are converted into the representation described above, the divisor is $a(x) - yb(x)$, with $a$ and $b$ degree 1.
 - Both $a$ and $b$ are converted into evaluations and remain that way until the end.
-Being degree 1, it can be done in just $O(n).
+Being degree 1, it can be done in just $O(n)$.
 They are all evaluated in a domain big enough for the final result, which I set to 130, enough for the typical 256 bits field.
 - Then the algorithm remains mostly the same, as I wanted to get the exact